3.1 The startup of the machine

 The BUI, a web 2.0 interface of configuration, is accessible from modern web navigators (https on port 215).

 Aficionados of the command line will find an alter ego of the BUI using SSH.
-The interface is divided in 5 parts:

 - Configuration (services, disk, network...),